A Guest Post by Catrin Cooper

 It’s not easy to find a mentor who can give you valid advice.
 The first step to take is to know what kind of person you look up to.
 Is there someone in your field that you like to emulate?
 One of the best places to find a mentor is a news outlet, like Naij, as you can read about a person’s life and his/her achievements.

 Reach out to the writer who features that person in the news.
 Once you get his/her contact details, communicate with that person, start a conversation and ask for advice.
 Attending a meet-up for professionals in your industry is also another way to meet like-minded people and experienced individuals, who can be your mentor.
 Get as much information as you can from them and ask for their advice.
 But you must never ask them to be your mentor.
 Instead, build a relationship with them first.
 Then, offer something back.
-If there are areas in their life that they’re less experienced, you could provide help.
+If there are areas in their life that they’re less experienced in, you could provide help.

 #6 Upgrade your Skills

 At the start of your career as an entrepreneur, you may have a quiet day.
 But it doesn’t mean it’s a day that you do less work.
 Your dream of becoming a successful business person won’t get off the ground if you don’t work hard when you’re not working.
-What it means is that while not working on some products, you should be working to upgrade your skill set.
+What it means is that while not working on some products, you should be working to upgrade your skillset.
 In this way, you can improve the service you offer to your clients.
-One of the things you can do is to take online courses or read news about advances in your industry.
+One of the things you can do is to take career development courses or read news about advances in your industry.

 #7 Build the Best Team